2600hz/kazoo/applications/callflow/doc/play.md

 #### Schema

-Validator for the play callflow's data object
+Validator for the play callflow data object